shashanknx/BuzzBoat/index.md

 ## Arduino Code

-The full coode to use can be found in the repository under this [link]().
-Here is how the code was written
+The full coode to use can be found in the repository folder "Setup" under this [link]().
+Once

 ```C
 int x = 2;